archana9126/Home-Decor2/README.md

 # Home-Decor2
-I developed Responsive website using HTML, CSS and JS
+I Developed a Responsive website using HTML, CSS, and JS I created 4 pages in which, I  link the pages on keyword "Account" , "Product" and in the Top Selling section on first product(image).